abrahamvineel/part-timer/README.md

 - Show estimated pay for this week (Completed)

 #### Bonus Functionality
-- Edit check-in time and check-out time (Implemented)
+- Edit check-in time and check-out time (Completed)
-- Option to change time format (Implemented)
+- Option to change time format (Completed)
 - Show suggested bus routes (Not Implemented)
 - Show additional tips (Not Implemented)
 - Calculate and show additional statistics (Not Implemented)